 So, I didn’t get to swim with the whales.
 But actually, I didn’t care.
 They are huge creatures and I certainly wouldn’t have wanted to be in the way of one of those tail-slaps!
 But it was such a memorable experience to just watch these magnificent and graceful creatures in their natural environment, to share their curiosity about another species, and to know that they are now protected.
 I didn’t need to be in the water to do that.

-Quick Cat II (Hervey Bay Whale Watch) leaves Fraser Island daily during the season (August to October).
-Cruises cost $110 for adults and $70 for children aged 4-14.
-Whale swims cost an extra $75 per person.
+Hervey Bay Whale Watch‘s Quick Cat II leaves Fraser Island daily during the season (August to October).
 Swimming with the humpbacks can only be booked on the boat on the day (it cannot be pre-booked as part of a package).

 A Glass Half Full stayed at Kingfisher Bay Resort on Fraser Island and whale-watched with Quick Cat II as a guest of the resort.